SNCF: Modern era

 In the early 2000s, SNCF sought to get a contract from the state of California for a bullet train project between Los Angeles and San Francisco.
 SNCF recommended that the train take the most direct route between the two locations to reduce the complexity and cost of the project, but the SNCF's recommendations were cast aside by California politicians who wanted to divert the train through various communities, raising the cost and complexity of the project, as well as the expected travel time.
 SNCF pulled out of the project in 2011 and went to Morocco to help the country construct a bullet train service.
 By 2018, Morocco's bullet train started service while the California bullet train project was not close to being operational in 2022, with some saying that the project would never be completed.

-In May 2014, the company had discovered that 2,000 new trains they ordered at a cost of 15 billion euros are too wide for many of France's regional platforms.
-Construction work has started to reconfigure them.
+In May 2014, the company had discovered that 2,000 new trains they ordered at a cost of 15 billion euros were too wide for many of France's regional platforms.
+Construction work started to reconfigure them.

 On 1 January 2015, Réseau ferré de France (RFF) merged with SNCF Infra and the Direction de la circulation ferroviaire (DCF) and became SNCF Réseau, the operational assets of SNCF became SNCF Mobilités, and both groups were placed under the control of SNCF.

+Jean-Pierre Farandou, then head of the state-owned railway operator, informed on 26 July 2024 that SNCF's high-speed rail network Eurostar suffered from multiple instances of coordinated sabotage, causing significant disruptions to train services.
+The incident occurred just hours before the opening ceremony of the Olympics, which was considered a high-risk event.
+The affected lines were located in the western, northern, and eastern regions of France, impacting not only domestic trains but also those travelling to neighboring Belgium and London via the Channel Tunnel.
+It was expected that roughly 800,000 travellers were impacted because of this arson attack on French railway networks.